 “When you make a decision… (people have a great deal of anxiety about making decisions)… So when we decide, we’re always worrying “Did I think this over long enough, did I take enough data into consideration.
 And if you think it through, you’ll find that you never could take enough data into consideration.
 The data for a decision in any given situation is infinite.
 So what you do is you go through the motions of thinking out what you will do about this, and when the time comes to act you make a snap judgement.
 But we fortunately forget the variables that interfere with this coming outright, it’s amazing how often it works.
 But worriers are people who think of all the variables beyond their control, and what might happen.
 So then when you make a decision, and it works out alright, I think very little of it has much to do with your conscious intent and control.” – Alan Watts

 At the end of the day, we all usually try our best to come up with good solutions, no matter how difficult or daunting this may be.
 There is a balance to be found between seeking ideal best-case solutions and implementing quick and usually temporary kludges (keep in mind there are elegant hacks too!).
+Also, it’s important to note that perfection is an illusion, because perfection is highly subjective (things can always be improved, or be worse).
+It’s ok to settle for “good enough”, as long as you take an attitude towards continuous improvement.
+An positive attitude of accepting that mistakes can and will be made (and that’s ok!) with the habit of learning from mistakes creates a direction of evolution towards continuous improvement, while a self-defeating attitude of overwhelm with things being imperfect can lead to an attitude of giving up.
 Sometimes it is very overwhelming to get lost in a labyrinth of problems.
 Therefore it can be quite helpful to learn some mental philosophical kung-fu and other techniques which we can use to regain our balance.
 This is possible without going too far into reviewing the entire spectrum of Agile Software Development philosophy, or too far into software-specific patterns or techniques.
 The most helpful techniques for Software newcomers are those that can help us feel less overwhelmed and help to re-frame the situation such as: Research, Breaking the Problem Down, Getting Fresh Eyes, Asking for Help, Seeking an Expert, Mapping your Problem Space, Workarounds, Simplification, and Cutting the Gordian Knot.
 The most helpful technique is to realize the power of choice in every now moment, and mastery is knowing what technique each moment calls for.
 Over time, we learn lots of techniques and eventually become a master or expert in our field.
 Every teacher was once a student, and the best teachers are those that learn from their students.
 I’m always learning more and working on improving too Happy coding!